Dorothea Macnee

 Dorothea Mabel Macnee, BEM (née Henry; 30 October 1896 – 29 November 1984), was a British socialite during the inter-war years.
 Her wide circle included many prominent people in entertainment and the arts, several of whom were introduced to her alternative lifestyle in the Berkshire house where she lived with her lesbian partner.
 After the Second World War, she was involved in the Women's Voluntary Service, receiving the British Empire Medal for her services.
 She had two sons, one of whom was Patrick Macnee, the actor.

 Family

-Dorothea Macnee was the great-granddaughter of Hans Francis Hastings, 12th Earl of Huntingdon and granddaughter of Vice Admiral the Honourable George Fowler Hastings.
+Dorothea Macnee was the great-granddaughter of the 12th Earl of Huntingdon and granddaughter of Vice Admiral the Honourable George Fowler Hastings.
 Her parents, Dr Gordon George William Henry and Frances Alice Henry (née Hastings), were married on 4 November 1895.
 Dorothea was born on 30 October 1896 at Minehead in Somerset.

 Life

 Dorothea married Daniel Macnee in June 1920.
 Daniel, eighteen years her senior, was a racehorse trainer and a grandson of the Scottish artist Sir Daniel Macnee.
 The couple initially lived near Marlborough, Wiltshire, where Patrick was born.
 In 1925 the family moved to College House in Lambourn, Berkshire.

 Patrick later confirmed that it was an open marriage, during which Dorothea often spent extended periods in London, attending the theatre and fashionable parties.
 In December 1927 Dorothea gave birth to a second son, James, who lived for several years with his father, Oswald "Ozzie" Marmaduke Dalby Bell, who was also a horse trainer in Lambourn.
 Dorothea frequently visited to see her son.

 During one of her stays in London, Dorothea met divorcee Mrs Evelyn Spottiswoode, a wealthy heiress of the Dewar's whisky company.
 A lesbian who preferred to dress in man-style tweed jackets and brogues, her Rooksnest House and estate were close to the Macnee home in Lambourn.
 In 1929 the Macnees separated when Daniel went to India to take up an appointment at the Bombay racecourse, while Dorothea and her son Patrick moved to live with Evelyn at Rooksnest.
 Although Daniel returned to live in College House in 1931, the Macnees never again lived together, although they maintained contact and never divorced.

 At Rooksnest, Evelyn Spottiswoode and Dorothea Macnee lived with several other lesbians including Evelyn's former lover, a large household staff, and up to 45 dogs.
 Patrick was encouraged to address his mother's new partner as "uncle Evelyn", Evelyn paying for his schooling, first at Summer Fields and then at Eton.